ejgroene/selftest/README.rst

 .. code:: bash

-  $ autotest --filter mymodule mymodule
+  $ selftest --filter mymodule mymodule

-If you want to run the tests for autotests itself, go to the autotest project directory and use:
+If you want to run the tests for selftest itself, go to the selftest project directory and use:

 .. code:: bash

-  $ python -c "import autotest"  autotest.selftest
+  $ python -c "import selftest"  selftest.selftest

-The argument ``autotest.selftest`` lets autotest run its own tests, which are normally skipped.
+The argument ``selftest.selftest`` lets selftest run its own tests, which are normally skipped.
-Also, this avoids using the autotest main program because it is not guaranteed that an installed old version of autotest can run its own test from the future.
+Also, this avoids using the selftest main program because it is not guaranteed that an installed old version of selftest can run its own test from the future.

 **Production**